nihr43/ha-elk/README.md

 ## Rational

 Why not docker?
- - I need somewhere to pour `all the data`.
+ - I need somewhere to pour "all the data".
 Including the kubernetes data.
 Its sort of a chicken-and-egg problem.
 If elk is bootstrapped in a container management system, then where send those data?
-Also, persisted state in kubernetes/swarm is hard.
+Persisted state in kubernetes/swarm is hard.

 Why FreeBSD?
- - `/` on zfs with ARC compression. top: `13G Compressed, 31G Uncompressed, 2.35:1 Ratio`
+ - `/` on zfs with ARC compression.
- - For somewhere I plan to "pour all the data", I want it to be essentially bomb-proof.
+ - For somewhere I plan to "pour all the data", I want this to be simple and bomb-proof.
 Modern FreeBSD gives you that, as long a you treat zfs well.

 ## Design

 For this example I have two physical servers, `8f14-jmm` and `11e9-jmm`.
-Each has failover network paths, failover power supplies, and raid50 zroot pools on cheap sata ssds.
+Each has failover network paths, failover power supplies, and raid50 zroot pools on lots of cheap, mismatched sata ssds.

 Each server is running a number of jails created with my `jm` tool.
 These jails have full network stacks bridged to the host, and are managed using ansible.